Factbox: Trump impeachment - what happens next?

+House Speaker Nancy Pelosi will discuss next steps with rank-and-file Democrats at a morning caucus meeting in the U.S. Capitol.
+The same lawmakers, who represent the House majority, voted along party lines on Dec.
+18 to impeach Trump over his dealings with Ukraine.

-Pelosi said on Friday that she had asked U.S. House Judiciary Committee Chairman Jerrold Nadler to be prepared to introduce a resolution next week to formally transmit the charges against Trump to the Senate.
-The resolution would also appoint a group of House members as “managers” tasked with prosecuting the case against Trump before the Senate.
+Pelosi has already directed House Judiciary Committee Jerrold Nadler to be ready to bring forward a resolution that would formally transmit the charges against Trump to the Senate.

+The measure would also appoint a number of House Democrats as “managers,” who would prosecute Trump in the Senate on charges that he abused his power by pressuring Ukraine to investigate former Vice President Joe Biden, a leading Democratic presidential contender for 2020, and that he obstructed efforts by Congress to uncover any misconduct.

 The House could vote on the resolution as soon as Tuesday.